rcorrie/react-flickr-slideshow/README.md

 ## Running the demo

-In order to run the demo, you need to have Node v8.9.4 or above.
+In order to run the demo, you need Node v8.9.4 or above.

 ```
 git clone https://github.com/rcorrie/react-flickr-slideshow